marmelab/coPostgresQuery/README.md

 - updatableFields: the fields that can be updated
 - idFields: the fields used to select the target entity
 - returnFields: the fields to be returned in the result
-- allowPrimaryKeyUpdate: if true allow to update primary keys value
+- allowPrimaryKeyUpdate: if true allows to update primary keys value

 #### Parameters

-- ids: the ids values accept either a single value for a single id, or a literal for several id:`{ id1: value, id2: otherValue }`
+- ids: either a single value for a single id, or a literal for several id:`{ id1: value, id2: otherValue }`
 - data: a literal specifying the field to update

 ### deleteOne